EvickaStudio/Moodle-Mate/README.md

 ## <div id="overview">Overview</div>

-Moodle Mate is a robust Python application crafted to automate the process of fetching Moodle notifications at regular intervals.
-Utilizing the GPT-3 API, it summarizes these notifications and forwards them via Pushbullet to your smartphone and Discord through a webhook.
+Moodle Mate is an advanced Python application designed to streamline the process of receiving Moodle notifications.
+It fetches notifications from Moodle, summarizes them using GPT-3 or GPT-4 and sends them to the user via Pushbullet and Discord.
+The application is designed to run on a server and can be configured to run at specific intervals.

-Currently it costs me less then 15 cents per month with gpt-3.5-turbo, not including server costs.
+Utilizes GPT-3.5-turbo for cost-effective operations (under 15 cents/month, excluding server costs).

 ---